-

 You may be a good fit if:

-You are part of a climbing organization with local leadership
+You are part of a climbing organization with local leadership and decision-making authority

 Your project is climbing-related and community-centered